 Projects / commissions for 2019/20 include pieces for The Hermes Experiment (a 'The Night With' commission); Hebrides Ensemble @ The Edinburgh International Book Festival; trumpeter Tom Poulson; and a large-scale audiovisual collaboration with Andy Sowerby, presented by Cryptic.

-Matthew's 10 Seconds for mixed ensemble was awarded the Dorico Award for Small/Medium Scale Work sponsored by Steinberg at the 2018 Scottish Awards for New Music.
-Eye of the Storm, his audiovisual collaboration with Andy Sowerby was also shortlisted for the Holiday Inn Theatreland Award for New Electroacoustic/Sound Art Work.
-Other awards include the 2017 Kimie Composition Prize, which resulted in Live Music Now commissioning a new string trio for inclusive audiences, supported by the Kimie Trust; the 2016 Walter and Dinah Wolfe Memorial Award for his clarinet, cello and piano trio Mortise, adjudicated by Sir James MacMillan, and an honorary mention in the XI Destellos International Competition and the RMN International Composition Competition.
+Awards include the 2017 Kimie Composition Prize, which resulted in Live Music Now commissioning 10 Polaroids, a string trio for inclusive audiences, supported by the Kimie Trust; the 2016 Walter and Dinah Wolfe Memorial Award for his trio Mortise, adjudicated by Sir James MacMillan; and honorary mentions in the XI Destellos International Competition and the RMN International Composition Competition.
 In 2017, he was also a semi-finalist in Royal Northern Sinfonia's Young Composer's Competition.

-Matthew is a graduate of the Royal Conservatoire of Scotland, where he studied composition with David Fennessy and electroacoustic composition with Dr Alistair MacDonald.
-Matthew also studied Jazz guitar with Kevin Mackenzie.
+Matthew is a graduate of the Royal Conservatoire of Scotland, where he studied composition with David Fennessy, electroacoustic composition with Dr Alistair MacDonald and jazz guitar with Kevin Mackenzie.
 He is currently studying in Aarhus (Denmark) with Niels Rønsholdt, Juliana Hodkinson and Simon Steen-Andersen at Det Jyske Musikkonservatorium.